hp4k1h5/ephemeris/README.md

 ### usage

+1) Add the only required setting to your `.vimrc`, or set it locally with e.g.: `:let g:ephemeris_diary = '~/diary'`

-Call any of ephemeris' commands from anywhere. `:EphemerisFilterTasks` and `:EphemerisToggleTask` will operate on the currently active buffer.
+2) Call any of ephemeris' commands from anywhere. `:EphemerisFilterTasks` and `:EphemerisToggleTask` will operate on the currently active buffer.
-Otherwise all functions are buffer agnostic and should work anywhere. see functions below...
+Otherwise all functions are buffer agnostic and should work anywhere. see commands below...

 #### commands
 **see [doc/ephemeris.txt](doc/ephemeris.txt) for additional help**